Multi-Attribute Proportional Representation: Computing Multi-Attribute Rules

-In this section we now investigate the computation complexity of optimal committees.
+In this section we investigate the computational complexity of the problem of finding optimal committees.
 We start with observing that the problem of deciding whether there is a perfect committee for a given instance is {\sf NP}-complete.